 Of important note, Northampton is also a city of artists.
 Northampton has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Northampton’s character.

 One interesting thing about the economy is that relatively large numbers of people worked from their home: 9.61% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-In addition, Northampton is a college town.
-There are a lot of students in Northampton attending college, and as a result Northampton provides a number of services, amenities and opportunities geared to the needs and activities of students.
+Northampton is also a college town, where lots of students live while attending area colleges.
+Because of the high percentage of people living in Northampton enrolled in college, Northampton has a number of services, amenities and opportunities geared towards the needs and activities of students.